fcorbelli/zpaqfranz/README.md

 asmc64.exe sha1ugo.asm
 Then link the .obj and compile with -DHWSHA1
 Short version:  not worth the effort for the GA release
+From build 58+ there is a new -DHWSHA2, without linking of asm, that accelerate SHA256 too

 ### STATIC LINKING
 I like **-static** very much, there are a thousand arguments as to whether it is good or not.